Is Ignite a distributed cache?

 Is Ignite an in-memory database?

 Yes.
-Even though Ignite durable memory works well in-memory and on-disk, the disk persistence can be disabled and Ignite can act as a distributed in-memory database, with support for SQL and distributed joins.
+Even though Ignite memory-centric storage works well in-memory and on-disk, the disk persistence can be disabled and Ignite can act as a distributed in-memory database, with support for SQL and distributed joins.

 Is Ignite an in-memory data grid?

 Yes.
 Ignite is a full-featured distributed key-value data grid, which can be used either in memory-only mode or with Ignite native persistence.
 It can also automatically integrate with any 3rd party databases, including any RDBMS or NoSQL stores.